johnmartinezc/poki-frontend/README.md

   install axios
   npm install react-router-dom

+Usage:
-Usage: -Pic of Home Page
+-Pic of Home Page
 -Pic of Registration Page
- -Pic of Login Pag
+-Pic of Login Page
- e -Pic of item catalogue
+-Pic of item catalogue
 -Pic of shopping cart

 Contributing: No